Department of Health and Rehabilitation Sciences

 OTHS 6241.
 Program Development, Prevention and Wellness in OT Practice.
 2 Credit Hours (Lecture: 2 Hours, Lab: 0 Hours).

 Overview of issues related to program planning and evaluation in varied occupational therapy practice settings with a focus on wellness and prevention.
 Topics include, but not limited to: Communicating distinct value of OT to stakeholders, prevention and wellness, therapeutic use of self, health literacy and teaching and learning with clients and stakeholders, advocacy for services, marketing, grant writing.
 Special focus on rural community needs.
+Hybrid delivery.
 This course is part of the OTD program.
 Acceptance and good standing in the OTD program is required to register.
 This course is offered once yearly.
 This course meets general education requirements for the OTD program.
 Successful completion must occur prior to progression to next semester.
 Prerequisite: Successfully passing all prior courses required by the cohort.

 OTHS 6242.
 Teaching and Learning in OT Practice.
 2 Credit Hours (Lecture: 2 Hours, Lab: 0 Hours).

 Overview of teaching philosophies and strategies, learning theories and instructional design.
 Design, deliver and evaluation effective teaching and learning in contexts.
 Other topics include: health literacy, teaching and learning with stakeholders and learners.
+Hybrid delivery.
 This course is part of the OTD program.
 Acceptance and good standing in the OTD program is required to register.
 This course is offered once yearly.
 This course meets general education requirements for the OTD program.
 Successful completion must occur prior to progression to next semester.
 Prerequisite: Successfully passing all prior courses required by the cohort.

 OTHS 6243.
-OT Leadership, Policy and Advocacy.
+OT Leadership.
 2 Credit Hours (Lecture: 2 Hours, Lab: 0 Hours).

 OTHS 6244.
 Fieldwork Preparation and Clinical Competencies.
 2 Credit Hours (Lecture: 2 Hours, Lab: 0 Hours).